yewin-mm/spring-cloud-eureka-sample-microservice-a/README.md

 * That's what we call Service Discovery,
   * It's mean one service can discover (can call) easily other services location (ip address) by just giving Service Name.
   * But all services need to register in `Eureka Server`.
-  * Service Discovery will reduce coupling because we can easily migrate(change) our application deployed server, and we don't need to change url to reach that server in caller service.
+  * Service Discovery will reduce coupling because we can easily migrate(change) our application deployed server, and we `don't need to change` url to reach that server again in caller (producer) service.

 * Also, You can call `(built-in api) info api (which provided from actuator)` and `(built-in api) health api (which provided from actuator)` APIs too which APIs are provided from Spring Boot Actuator and that's built-in APIs as I don't need to add manually for those APIs.